Back-end Engineering Articles

 2.6.8 :002 >

-We've invoked the Read method from I/O through the File class in Ruby.
-However, the output seems a bit weird, and it's because of the End of the Line.
-We have line breaks in your original document, so ruby reads and prints the result by adding \ instead of EOLs.
-If we want to get the same output as the original, we can follow 3 basic steps:
+We’ve invoked the Read method from I/O through the File class in Ruby.
+However the output seems a bit weird, and it’s because of the End of Line.
+We have line breaks in your original document, so the way ruby reads and prints the result is adding \ instead of EOLs.
+If we want to get the same output as the original we can follow 3 basic steps:

-• * Step #3- iterate over the array, which is basically each line of text we split before
+• - Step #3- iterate over the array which is basically each line of text we splitted before

 2.6.8 :007 > content = File.read("content.txt")